Rainey Bethea: Crime and arrest

 The Smiths alerted Dr. George Barr while he was attending a service at the local Methodist Church.
-Dr. Barr realized there was little he could do and summoned the local coroner, Delbert Glenn, who attended the same church.
+Dr. Barr realized there was not much he could do and summoned the local coroner, Delbert Glenn, who attended the same church.
 The Smiths also called the Owensboro police.
 Officers found the room was otherwise tidy, but there were muddy footprints everywhere.
 Coroner Glenn also found Bethea's celluloid prison ring.
 By late Sunday afternoon, the police already suspected Rainey Bethea after several residents of Owensboro stated that they had previously seen Bethea wearing the ring.
 Since Bethea had a criminal record, the police could use the then-new identification technique of fingerprints to establish that Bethea had recently touched items inside the bedroom.
 Police searched for Bethea over the next four days.

 On the Wednesday following the discovery of the murder, Burt "Red" Figgins was working on the bank of the Ohio River, when he observed Bethea lying under some bushes.
 Figgins asked Bethea what he was doing, and Bethea responded he was "cooling off."
 Figgins then reported this sighting to his supervisor, Will Faith, and asked him to call the police.
 By the time Faith had returned to the spot on the river bank, Bethea had moved to the nearby Koll's Grocery.
 Faith followed him and then found a policeman in the drugstore, but when they searched for Bethea, he again eluded capture.

 Later that afternoon, Bethea was again spotted.
 This time, he was cornered on the river bank after he tried to board a barge.
 When police officers questioned him, he denied that he was Bethea, claiming his name was James Smith.
 The police played along with the fabricated name, fearing a mob would develop if residents were to learn that they had captured Bethea.
 After his arrest, Bethea was identified by a scar on the left side of his head.